OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/csharp/README.md

     # ngrok http -host-header=rewrite 3978
     ```

-5) Setup and run the bot from Visual Studio
+5) Setup and run the bot from Visual Studio:
    Modify the `appsettings.json` and fill in the following details:
    - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
    - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret